davep/textual-astview/README.md

 - [X] In `astare` allow resizing of the panes.
 - [ ] Look at making the rainbow highlight in the source more of an "onion" style (try and use indentation columns to show the layers too).
+- [ ] Add more muted labels to the tree, but perhaps place them behind a verbosity switch so the tree doesn't get too cluttered.
 - [ ] Keep on having fun hacking on it.
 - [ ] Other stuff.
 I'm sure there's other stuff.